bbayazit16/l2savings/README.md

 _How much fees have you saved by using Ethereum L2's?_

-See how much fees Ξ$ you saved on [l2savings.org](https://www.l2savings.org)!
+See how much fees Ξ$ you've saved on [l2savings.org](https://www.l2savings.org)!

 ## Motivation

 Ethereum Layer 2 solutions offer near-instant confirmations, Ethereum-level security and decentralization, and near-infinite scalability.
 They are one of the most convenient ways of solving the [blockchain trilemma](https://vitalik.ca/general/2021/04/07/sharding.html), along with [sharding](https://ethereum.org/en/upgrades/shard-chains/).
 However Ethereum Layer 2's often lack marketing and incentives to push developers to deploy their applications on them.
-L2Savings aims to show how much anyone has saved by using Ethereum L2's compared to if their transactions were sent on Ethereum Mainnet.
+L2Savings aims to show how much anyone has saved by using Ethereum L2s compared to if their transactions were sent on Ethereum Mainnet.

 ## Data Provided

 Following data is provided for every supported chain:

 -   Transaction Count On L2
 -   Gas Spent on L2 (Converted To Mainnet Gas If Applicable)
 -   Chain-Native Gas Spent (eg. arbgas)
 -   L2 Fees Paid in Ether
 -   L2 Fees Paid in USD (according to Ether's current value)
 -   L1 Fees Paid in Ether (If L2 transactions were sent on L1)
 -   L1 Fees Paid in USD
 -   Fees Saved in Ether and USD
 -   Times cheaper (Fee If On L1 / L2 Fee paid)

 ## How Savings Are Calculated